 Otitis Media - Facts and Information

-Otitis media is inflammation or infection of the middle ear that often starts after a cold,sore throat or other form of breathing or respiratory problem spreads to the middle ear.
+Synopsis: Otitis media is inflammation or infection of the middle ear that often starts after a cold,sore throat or other form of breathing or respiratory problem spreads to the middle ear.
 Otitis media may cause a person severe pain, and can result in serious complications if they do not receive treatment for the condition.
 Infections that remain untreated have the potential to travel from the person's middle ear to nearby portions of their head, to include their brain.

 Main DigestOtitis media may cause a person severe pain, and can result in serious complications if they do not receive treatment for the condition.
 Infections that remain untreated have the potential to travel from the person's middle ear to nearby portions of their head, to include their brain.